Maryland Lawsuits AgainstBetty Chou, M.D.

 Baltimore, MD 212187

-The lawsuit which alleged complaints against Dr. Chou listed the following allegations:
+The available complaint filed against Dr. Chou lists the following allegations:

 - Failing to contact a more senior resident when the defendant’s actions were contraindicated.
 According to the complaint, the plaintiff was admitted to the defendant hospital at approximately 37 weeks gestation for induction of labor.
 After a labor enhancing drug known as pitocin was administered, monitor tracing purportedly began to show signs of fetal distress.
 Despite this worrisome development, medical staff allegedly failed to alert more senior attending physicians of the situation while continuing to increase the dosage of pitocin, which the complaint contends was contraindicated in the event of fetal distress.

 - Failing to properly address and manage fetal distress.
 Per the complaint, the plaintiff proceeded to undergo labor for several hours as fetal monitoring indicated erratic heart tracings and abnormal contraction patterns.
 The complaint contends that these clear signs of fetal distress necessitated an aggressive standard of care, including an emergency ceserean section, to ensure a safe birth.
 However, the defendant doctors allegedly chose to continue monitoring the plaintiff in anticipation of a vaginal delivery.
 Due to this purported error in judgement, the fetus purportedly received only minor medical interventions as its condition steadily deteriorated.